Clifford-Yen/HerculesDoc/docs/_sources/rst/compiling.rst.txt

 Side Notes for Apple Silicon Macs
 =================================
-If you are installing Hercules on ARM-based Macs, which are equipped with M1/M2/M3 SoC (the Apple Silicon), here are some notes for you to install Hercules successfully.
+If you are installing Hercules on ARM-based Macs, which are equipped with M-series SoC (the Apple Silicon), here are some notes for you to install Hercules successfully.

 * Install Open-MPI and GSL with native Apple Silicon support using natively supported Homebrew.
 The installed Open-MPI and GSL should be located under :code:`/opt/homebrew/`
 * Change ``user.mk`` accordingly